Serving Illinois and Nationwide

 Although similar medicines, such as Warfarin, have accomplished the goals of Xarelto without unleashing the same devastating side effects, to date, Johnson & Johnson has refused to completely recall its product.
 Instead, it has decided to comply with the incremental requests of the FDA in hopes of maintaining market share by adding more and more warnings to its product.
 However, as an ever-increasing number of patients feel the burn of Xarelto and begin to form complaints against Johnson & Johnson, the day might come when it will be forced to recall this drug or face the music in court.

-Need information about Xarelto lawsuits?
+Need information About Xarelto Lawsuits?

-Rosenfeld Injury Lawyers is actively investigating Xarelto complication claims on behalf of individuals and families.
+Rosenfeld Injury Lawyers LLC is actively investigating Xarelto complication claims on behalf of individuals and families.
 We invite you discuss your circumstance with an attorney who has experience with pharmaceutical litigation.
 For additonal information on Xarelto legal claims visit our pages below.